mjsmith11/planroom-journal/requirements/user_stories.md

 ### C4.
 Sending Invitations
 #### C4.1
-As a contractor I want to invite subcontractors to view a project via email so that the subcontractors can bid on the project.
+As a contractor I want to invite or reinvite subcontractors to view a project via email so that the subcontractors can bid on the project.

 #### C4.2
 As a contractor, I want to limit the time for which a subcontractor may access a project so traffic to the plan storage location is controlled.